Altria writes down Juul investment amid vaping backlash

 Altria executives said the cut to Juul's value reflects recent vaping bans put in place by state and local authorities and expected restrictions by the federal government.
 The U.S. Food and Drug Administration is expected to soon outline new restrictions on vaping flavors, a step intended to curb youth appeal.

-Juul has made a number of voluntary concessions in an effort to weather the recent backlash, including halting product advertising and pulling several of its flavored products .
+Juul has made a number of voluntary concessions in an effort to weather the firestorm, including halting product advertising and pulling several of its flavored products .

+A lawsuit filed in California earlier this week by a former Juul executive leveled new allegations against the company.
+The former finance executive alleged that the company disregarded quality and safety procedures, leading to the shipment of tainted mint-flavored pods.

+The company said the lawsuit is "baseless."
+And the company's former CEO, Kevin Burns, rejected the account in a statement.

+"As CEO, I had the company make huge investments in product quality, and the facts will show this claim is absolutely false and pure fiction," said Burns, through a spokesperson.
+Burns was replaced as CEO last month by a former Altria executive.

 Altria Group Inc. said Thursday it posted a quarterly loss of $2.6 billion, or $1.39 per share, including the $4.5 billion pretax write-down, compared with net income of $1.94 billion, or $1.03 per share, a year earlier.
-Adjusted earnings of $1.08 per share missed the average Street estimate of $1.14 per share, based on an analyst survey by Zacks.
+Adjusted earnings of $1.19 per share beat the average Street estimate of $1.14 per share, based on an analyst survey by Zacks.

 Altria, the maker of Marlboro cigarettes and Copenhagen chew, has been working to shift its business away from traditional tobacco amid steady declines.
 The U.S. smoking rate has been falling for decades amid smoking bans, higher taxes and public health efforts urging smokers to quit and discouraging young people from ever starting.

-Note: This story has been corrected to show that adjusted earnings per share in the latest quarter totaled $1.19, not $1.08.